DavisChiuYiuTong/UNSW-ZZSC9020-Project/README.md

-# Welcome to ZZSC9020 GitHub repository for group [GROUP-NAME]
+# Welcome to ZZSC9020 GitHub repository for Yiu Tong CHIU

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.

-In this repository, you will find the data to start developing your project.
-Also, we will use the repository to share code, documentation, data, models and other resources between the group members and course lecturers.

-Complete the information below regarding your group.

 ## Group and project information

 ### Group members and zIDs

-- Member 1 (zID1) - Group leader
-- Member 2 (zID2) - role
-- Member 3 (zID3) - role
-- Member 4 (zID4) - role
-- Member 5 (zID5) - role
+- Yiu Tong CHIU (z5039191) - Data Analyst

 ### Brief project description